jostylr/literate-programming/lp.md

         return doc;
     }

 Each processor, corresponding to the types mentioned above, will check to see if the line matches its type.
 If so, they do their default action, return true, the line is stored in the full block for posterity, and the other processors are skipped.
-The exception is a link in the header which will process it as a header and then return false so it can be processed as a directive link.
+The exception dre directive links that modify the line and allow further processing.

 [Check for compile time](# "js")